Eskobars/PracticeProject/README.md

-# Vue + ASP.NET Core Soccer & Posts Project
+# Vue + ASP.NET Core Football.api & JSONPlaceholder project

 This project is a full-stack application using Vite (Vue 3) for the frontend and ASP.NET Core Web API for the backend.
 It consumes an external Soccer API and the JSONPlaceholder posts API.